by Gloria Biersdorff

 “I learned a lot very quickly,” says Plotner, who displays the competence and aplomb of an experienced carpenter, in spite of having just passed the 1,000-hour mark as an apprentice (NWCOC).
 “I don’t think I could’ve gotten on with a better company.
 Everyone’s been very helpful.
 There’s so much I need to learn.
 I try to memorize everything.”
 Green praises Plotner’s focus and drive.
 “Brandon is very energetic, willing, wanting to learn, definitely goal-oriented.”

 Plotner, 27, dropped out of Douglas High School in Winston, Ore. the beginning of his junior year.
 He had been working in lumber mills for nearly eight years when Reyna, his brother-in-law, told him about the program.
-“When I heard about I thought, that’s what I’ve been waiting for.
+“When I heard about [this program] I thought, that’s what I’ve been waiting for.
 Working at the mill, all you see is plywood.
 Here, you get done, and you’ve got that sense of pride.
 I get to see the end result.”

 M.P.K.
 Project Superintendent Jon Mattheisen supervised Plotner during the Eugene train depot historic renovation project, completed in early September.
 “Brandon is a very hard worker.
 He’s smart, catches on, never complains.
 He’s great.
 Nobody hands you a paycheck in this world.
 But if you’re willing to put in the time, like Brandon and Alex, it’s a good paycheck.”
 Plotner, the father of two, lists high wages, benefits, education, experience and work satisfaction among the reasons why he chose this program.
 “I plan to make this a career.
 This is my opportunity.
 I want to run with it.”